In 2020, the world saw the detrimental impacts of Covid-19, which brought changes to the world of travel and put business travelers at risk.

 As a travel manager, you must always stay informed about current events about the destination employees are traveling to and be prepared to adjust the plans if necessary.
 You also must prepare them beforehand and let them know what to do in such scenarios.

-Another major corporate travel risk employees can encounter is natural disasters.
+Another major international corporate travel risk employees can encounter is natural disasters.
 Although rare, natural disasters such as earthquakes, tsunamis, volcanoes, hurricanes, etc., can leave employees stranded or injure them severely.
 It can also contribute to widespread diseases, interrupt normal public transportation services, and many more.

 Therefore, employees should be familiar with the risks of natural disasters at their destination and local warning systems, evacuation routes, and shelters.